We love classic science fair projects, which is why we have always wanted to try the classic bread mold experiment.

 - Bread in a plastic bag in the dark

 - Bread in a paper bag in the dark

 - Bread on a paper plate with no bag

 - Wet bread in a plastic bag

-Monkey thought the dry bread in the paper bag would mold first.
+My kids thought the dry bread in the paper bag would mold first.

 You can take this project further by measuring how much mold is on each piece of bread after a certain number of days.

 We just wanted to see which bread piece would mold first, so we did not do any mold measuring.

 It took about two days for the first mold to show up- which was on the wet piece.